Lul-Abdifan/Rails_Capstone/README.md

 # 🥗🍔 Recipe App <a name="about-project"></a>

 **Recipe App** The Culinary Companion app is your all-in-one kitchen assistant.
 It helps you keep track of recipes, ingredients, and what's in your pantry.
-You can save ingredients, manage your supplies, create recipes, and generate shopping lists based on your inventory and recipe requirements.
+You can save ingredients, manage your supplies, create recipes, and generate shopping lists based on your recipe requirements.
 Enjoy cooking with ease and accuracy using the Culinary Companion.

 ## 🛠 Built With <a name="built-with"></a>